Madoff victim fund receives over 9,000 claims, extends deadline

-NEW YORK, Feb 21 (Reuters) - More than 9,000 claims from people who say they were defrauded by Bernard Madoff have been submitted to a $4.05 billion fund set up by the U.S. government, and victims of the swindler’s Ponzi scheme were given two more months to seek compensation.
+NEW YORK (Reuters) - More than 9,000 claims from people who say they were defrauded by Bernard Madoff have been submitted to a $4.05 billion fund set up by the U.S. government, and victims of the swindler’s Ponzi scheme were given two more months to seek compensation.

 Breeden said the pace of claims has “accelerated dramatically” as more people learn about his fund, which was collected by the U.S. Department of Justice and established in November.
 He also said many claims are complex, often involving investments that flowed through three or more intermediaries.